Tom Hamburger: Education

 Hamburger was graduated from Brighton High School (Rochester, New York) in the incorporated Town of Brighton, New York in 1970, and was inducted into the school's Hall of Fame in 2019.
 He received a B.A. in Government and History from Oberlin College in 1974.
 He then completed the one-year John S. Knight Fellowship at Stanford University.

 Career

 Hamburger started his career as a reporter Arkansas Gazette in 1976 before joining the Minneapolis Star-Tribune in 1983.
 After his fellowship at Stanford, Hamburger became Washington Bureau Chief for the Star-Tribune in 1995, and then remained in the post when the paper was acquired by McClatchey in 1998.

 Hamburger joined Dow Jones as a money and politics reporter in 2004.
 He moved to the Los Angeles Times to become Washington correspondent in 2003 until he was appointed a reporter on the national desk at The Washington Post in 2012.

+Hamburger reportedly retired from The Washington Post around January 2023.